wtthornton/LocalMCP/docs/CONTEXT7_INTEGRATION_ENHANCEMENT_PLAN.md

 4. **Integration Complexity**: Start simple, iterate incrementally

 ### Business Risks
-1. **Scope Creep**: Stick to 4 core tools, resist feature expansion
+1. **Scope Creep**: Stick to 1 core tool, resist feature expansion
 2. **Timeline Delays**: Prioritize critical features, defer nice-to-haves
 3. **User Experience**: Maintain vibe coder simplicity throughout

 ## Conclusion

-This enhancement plan provides a comprehensive roadmap for fully integrating Context7 with PromptMCP's 4 core tools.
+This enhancement plan provides a comprehensive roadmap for fully integrating Context7 with PromptMCP's core tool.
 The phased approach ensures steady progress while maintaining system stability and the vibe coder experience.
 By following this plan, PromptMCP will achieve its goal of providing faster, more contextual AI coding assistance through intelligent Context7 integration.

-The key to success is maintaining focus on the core mission: making AI coding assistance faster and more contextual for vibe coders, without adding complexity or breaking the simple 4-tool interface.
+The key to success is maintaining focus on the core mission: making AI coding assistance faster and more contextual for vibe coders, without adding complexity or breaking the simple single-tool interface.